Boreal Ecosystems and Agricultural Sciences

 Why Boreal Ecosystems and Agricultural Sciences @ Memorial?

-Grenfell Campus is renowned for its environmental programming which enables students in its programs to work with a wide range of faculty with diverse environmental interests.
-Located in western Newfoundland, Grenfell is ideally placed to provide hands-on experiences in a diverse boreal environment.
+Grenfell Campus is renowned for its environmental and sustainability programs, providing undergraduate and graduate students the opportunity to collaborate with faculty members with diverse skills in various environmental research areas.
+Located in western Newfoundland, Grenfell is ideally placed to provide hands-on training/experiences in diverse disciplines of crop production, precision agriculture, soil quality and health, hydrology, land and water management, biogeochemical processes, soil bioremediation, and climate change aspects in managed and unmanaged ecosystems in boreal environment.
 With approximately 1,300 students, the university campus is an ideal size to allow students to work closely with faculty in pursuit of their research projects.

 Description of programs